icub-tech-iit/training-matlab-rev-lights/3_Gear_logic_on_stm32/README.md

 Simulink Coder Support Package for STMicroelectronics Nucleo Boards enables you to create and run Simulink models on supported STMicroelectronics Nucleo boards.
 The support package includes a library of Simulink blocks for configuring and accessing STMicroelectronics Nucleo peripherals and communication interfaces.

+**Note**

+Under the `target Hardware resources` section, we need to setup the `external mode` to the right COM port where our board is attached to.
+For Windows user we can find this parameter on `Device Manager`.

 ## 🛠 Model and Setup

 This is the most important step of our project.